 How to Find Local Manufacturerswith Charlie Bradley Ross

 Finding a manufacturer can be difficult, especially when trying to find one locally that fits your needs.
 It takes a lot of research and investigation to find a producer that will manufacture your type of product and in the minimums that work for you, and then more time to form a relationship with one.
 And after all that, they may decide that you’re not the right fit for them!

 In this video, we'll explore the different ways to begin your search for local manufacturers, to get you off to a flying start.

 Manufacturing In-House and Made-To-Orderwith Paris Hodson

+This is a 23 minute interview with Paris Hodson, founder of womenswear brand STALF.
 Named after her grandparents, Stella and Alf, Paris established STALF out of a frustration with how disconnected the fashion industry is.
-Based in the Lincolnshire Wolds in the UK, they handmake all of their items to order.
-Here, we talk to Paris about growing Stalf, how they established their business model and overcoming some of the challenges she has faced with this.
+Based in the Lincolnshire Wolds in the UK, they make all of their items to order - by hand in the traditional factory sense.
+Here, we talk to Paris about growing Stalf, how they established their business model, and overcoming some of the challenges she has faced with her business.